frc2081/AutonoScript/README.md

 M 1 45
 RCC 90
 ````
-  This script would move the robot forward 3 meters, then travel 45 degrees for one meter, then it will rotate counterclockwise 90 degrees (facing left, from where the robot originally started.)
+  This script would move the robot forward 3 meters, then travel 45 degrees for one meter, then it will rotate counterclockwise 90 degrees (facing left, from where the robot is facing.)

 ## AutonoscriptCommand.exe
 ### Full Description